amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)

-## What is an OAuth 2.0 Integration?
+## What Is an OAuth 2.0 Integration?

 An OAuth 2.0 integration (or integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
 By leveraging OAuth 2.0, integrations can securely access Meraki resources on behalf of users or organizations, allowing them to perform tasks such as monitoring network status, configuring network settings, or collecting data without requiring direct user credential input.

 ## Benefits of OAuth 2.0 Integrations

-OAuth 2.0 offers several advantages over traditional API keys:
+OAuth 2.0 offers the following advantages over traditional API keys:
 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
 - **No more copying and pasting API keys**: OAuth 2.0 introduces a secure and seamless grant flow for exchanging credentials
 - **No more API key rotations**: OAuth 2.0 uses short-lived access tokens that are automatically replaced in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

-## Building an OAuth 2.0 Integration
+## Build an OAuth 2.0 Integration

 You can build an OAuth 2.0 integration by following these steps:

 1. Register your integration with Meraki.
 2. Using the OAuth Grant Flow, request the organization admin for permissions for the organization that you would like to manage.
-3. Use the Access Token to make API calls.
+3. Use the access token to make API calls.
-4. Refresh your Access Token using your Refresh Token as necessary.
+4. Refresh your access token using your Refresh Token as necessary.

-### 1. Register your Integration with Meraki
+### 1. Register Your Integration with Meraki

 1. Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credential
 2. Create a new application.
 Provide the name, redirect URIs, select the relevant scopes, and so forth.